Car Logos with Bird

 Duesenberg Motors Logo

-The American company produced racing cars and luxury cars belonging to the “luxury” class.
+The American company produced racing and luxury cars belonging to the “luxury” class.
 The company was founded by brothers Frederick and August Duesenberg in Minnesota in 1913.

 Video